Funding your Studies

 Nuffield College seeks applicants of the highest academic merit, irrespective of background and personal circumstances, and aims to provide the best academic environment for their study.
 We are committed to ensuring that the financial cost of graduate study does not deter any prospective student from applying.

-In line with this commitment, the College has launched a scheme whereby all new students offered a place at Nuffield are guaranteed funding.
+In line with this commitment, the College operates a scheme whereby all new students offered a place at Nuffield are guaranteed funding.
 To be considered for Nuffield funding, you must submit your application for graduate study by the relevant January deadline, following the normal University graduate application process.

 THE FAQS BELOW PROVIDE FURTHER INFORMATION ON FUNDING REQUIREMENTS AND THE NUFFIELD FUNDING SCHEME:

 Graduate study can be a big financial commitment.
-When calculating the cost of graduate study, there are three main costs to consider.
+When calculating the cost of graduate study, there are two main costs to consider.
 They are as follows:

-There is no separate application form for the Nuffield funding scheme; all you need to do is apply for the course of your choice (for which Nuffield admits students) by the relevant January deadline.
+There is no separate application form for the Nuffield funding scheme.
+All you need to do is apply for the course of your choice (to which Nuffield admits students) by the relevant January deadline.
 You will automatically be considered for a number of scholarships available across the University, including the Clarendon and ESRC awards (provided that you meet the basic eligibility criteria), as well as any of the funding packages offered solely or jointly by Nuffield College.

 Please see the Oxford University application guide for details.

-If you are offered a place at Nuffield to study for one of the courses for which we admit students, we will underwrite full funding (i.e. fees and living expenses) for the duration of the fee liability of your course.
-What this means is that, if you are not successful in obtaining funding from other sources, we guarantee that we will provide you with funding to cover your study costs for the duration of the fee liability of your course (i.e. fees and living expenses).
-Some of the funding awards we make may be joint with Clarendon, ESRC and/or departmental scholarships available to our students.
+If you are offered a place at Nuffield to study for one of the courses for which we admit students, we will underwrite full funding (i.e., fees and living expenses) for the duration of the fee liability of your course (up to your fourth year of fee liability).
+What this means is that, if you are not successful in obtaining funding from other sources, we guarantee that we will provide you with funding to cover your study costs for up to your fourth year of fee liability (i.e., fees and living expenses).
+Some of the funding awards we make may be joint with Clarendon, ESRC and/or departmental scholarships, or other schemes available to our students.

 Students who are successful in obtaining an offer of underwritten funding at Nuffield are guaranteed cover for:

-- University and College Fees for the duration of standard fee liability
+- Course Fees for the duration of standard fee liability (up to the fourth year of fee liability)

 In addition, all Nuffield students in their first four Nuffield Student Years receive the following support package: